-Mission Opera is committed to cultural equity and inclusion and diversity in large part because of the community it serves--the San Fernando and Santa Clarita Valleys.
-Persons of Hispanic origin make up approximately 40 percent of the former and 30 percent of the latter.
-Nearly 40 percent of the population of the San Fernando Valley is foreign born, with Latin America supplying 47 percent and Asian countries 42 percent of this share.
+Mission Opera is committed to cultural diversity, equity, and inclusion because of the community it serves: the San Fernando and Santa Clarita Valleys.
+Persons of Hispanic origin make up approximately 40% and 30% respectively.
+Nearly 40% of the San Fernando Valley is foreign born, mostly from Latin America and Asia.

 In pursuit of its commitment to cultural equity and inclusion Mission Opera strives to keep its productions affordable and relevant to the community it serves.
 Recently, for example, we produced Gian Carlo Menotti’s “The Telephone” in Spanish as “El Teléfono” in a double bill with his “The Old Maid and the Thief” for only $15 general admission.
 Mission Opera also strives to include community members from all walks of life, racial and ethnic groups, ages and backgrounds in staffing, casting and all other aspects of its productions.